by Rolf Friberg | Oct 29, 2025 | Contemporary Amazonian Art, Contemporary Amazonian Art

-Gino Ceccarelli, “The Discovery of the Amazon,” where myth and history collide.
-The confrontation between two cultures unfolds as a struggle that evokes both rupture and resilience.
-Contemporary Amazonian Art Part 1: Perspectives Beyond the Indigenous...
+Gino Ceccarelli – “The Discovery” of the Amazon.
+The clash of two cultures — a struggle that evokes both rupture and resilience.
+Contemporary Amazonian Art Part 2: Dialogue, Inspiration, and Exchange in Amazonian Art A living dialogue exists between Indigenous...

 by Rolf Friberg | Sep 23, 2025 | Contemporary Indigenous and Amazonian Art